The European market potential for vases

 The larger Western European economies are the main importers of vases.
 However, importers in these countries generally sell their products across Europe.
 Your best strategy therefore is to focus on a particular segment, rather than a specific country.

-In 2020, Germany remained Europe’s leading importer of the product groups that include vases with 21% of imports, followed by the Netherlands with 12%, and France and the United Kingdom with 11% each.
-Together they accounted for more than half of the European total.
-Smaller markets with a share of less than 10%, but still in the top six leading importing countries, are Italy (5.2%) and Poland (4.6%).
+In 2022, Germany remained Europe’s leading importer of the product groups that include vases with 21% of imports.
+The Netherlands followed with 13%, France with 12%, and the United Kingdom with 11%.
+Smaller markets with a share of less than 10%, but still in the top six leading importing countries, are Italy (6.2%) and Poland (4.8%).

-Be aware that European countries have different roles on the market.
-You can make a rough distinction between countries that are mainly importers and countries that are mainly manufacturers.
-Western European countries are mainly importers and re-exporters.
-Most Western European importers do not just sell their imported products in their own country, but they distribute them across Europe.
-This explains why in HDHT, small countries like Denmark and the Netherlands often import much more than the demand in their own domestic market.
+European countries have different roles in the HDHT market.
+Some are mainly importers and others are mainly manufacturers.
+Western European countries are mainly importers, and most Western European importers are re-exporters.
+They do not just sell their products in their own country, but they distribute them across the continent.
+This explains why in HDHT, small countries like the Netherlands often import much more than they consume.

-In terms of marketing, you need to know that countries are not markets.
-In HDHT there are different market segments, ranging from low to high (also see our study on market entry for vases).
-Every European country has these segments, although their size may vary per country.
-Therefore, it makes much more sense for you to identify a particular segment in your product group and connect to the importers and distributors in that segment, instead of a specific country.
-These distributors will then sell in that segment across Europe.
+In terms of marketing, you should know that countries are not markets.
+The HDHT market consists of different segments, ranging from low- to high-end (see our study on market entry for vases).
+Every European country has these segments, although their size may vary.
+Therefore, it makes much more sense for you to focus on a segment in your product group and connect to importers in that segment.
+These importers will then sell your products in that segment across Europe.

 The Netherlands is an important European trade hub